Klinger Educational Products

-KS8416 Hydroxyapatite Crystal Model
+KS8416 Hydroxyapatite Molecular Model

 Hydroxylapatite, also called hydroxyapatite (HA), is a naturally occurring mineral form of calcium apatite with the formula Ca5(PO4)3(OH), but is usually written Ca10(PO4)6(OH)2 to denote that the crystal unit cell comprises two entities.
 Hydroxylapatite is the hydroxyl endmember of the complex apatite group.
 The OH− ion can be replaced by fluoride, chloride or carbonate, producing fluorapatite or chlorapatite.
 It crystallizes in the hexagonal crystal system.
 Pure hydroxylapatite powder is white.
 Naturally occurring apatites can, however, also have brown, yellow, or green colorations, comparable to the discolorations of dental fluorosis.